o0oke/o0oke.github.com/post/misc.md

 Here is the page of miscellany records. like some videos or other media.

-## Chapter 1 - Some Videos
+<h2 id="m1">Chapter 1 - Some Videos</h2>

 I collect & make some videos when I am free.

 * <a href="https://v.youku.com/v_show/id_XNzQxMjU2ODI0.html" target="_blank">THE CONTINENT</a>
 * A video when I worked in <a href="https://v.youku.com/v_show/id_XMjQzODkyOA==.html" target="_blank">Wistron</a>, Zhongshan City, 2006
 * <a href="https://v.youku.com/v_show/id_XMjM0Mzg0ODUy.html" target="_blank">A fishing video</a> when I worked in Wistron, Keelung City，Taiwan.
 2009
+* The <a href="https://v.youku.com/v_show/id_XNTA1MjU2MTk2.html" target="_blank">annual dinner & party video</a> when I worked in NVIDIA, Shenzhen, 2013.
 * The <a href="https://v.youku.com/v_show/id_XMjMxNzU0MTk2.html" target="_blank">rock&roll version of Cannon</a> which I love, still remember and greatly touched when make it as the ending background music  of the team's annual party at 2017.
-* The <a href="https://v.youku.com/v_show/id_XNTA1MjU2MTk2.html" target="_blank">annual dinner & party video</a> when I worked in NVIDIA, Shenzhen, 2013.

-## Chapter 2 - Notes of my laptop, a Thinkpad X201 with Manjaro and a DT with UOS.
+<h2 id="m2">Chapter 2 - Notes of my laptop, a Thinkpad X201 with Manjaro and a DT with UOS.</h2>

 Learnning and do some summary for the personal development.
 I always use the ngrok to setup a free host for it. to test some development on the page of notes
 And I also setup a PC which is install UOS v20 for powerful usage for personal research.